Mathias-g/grist-tree-map-widget/README.md

 Hard reload with `Ctrl+Shift+R` first.
 If that doesn't do it, bump the version marker on the URL in Grist: `?v=2`, then `?v=3`.

+**I renamed my plants table and the map went back to the placeholder.**
+Grist derives a table's id from its name, so renaming a table changes the id the map row was pointing at.
+The widget notices and offers to reconnect the stranded row.
+Accept that rather than uploading the image again, or you'll end up with two rows.

 **Clicking a pin doesn't select the row.**
 Nothing is listening.
 A widget only follows the map if its **SELECT BY** is set to the map, in the Data section of the right-hand panel.